Over-Regulation. A Field of Dreams Or a Minefield?

-For most owners of small and medium sized businesses, it is the business of business that captures the majority of their working day, and uses the lion’s share of their energy and resources.
+For most owners of small and medium-sized businesses, it is the business of business that captures the majority of their working day, and uses the lion’s share of their energy and resources.

 This is at it should be.
-The SME owner’s vision needs to be fully engaged with customers, suppliers, production, logistics and the variety of other inputs and moving parts that, together, make their company hum.
-After all, if you are taking the risks you need to focus on making sure it works.
+The SME owner’s vision needs to be fully engaged with customers, suppliers, production, logistics, and the variety of other inputs and moving parts that, together, make their company hum.
+After all, if you are taking risks you need to focus on making sure it works.

-The Level Playing Field Question
+The Level Playing Field Regulation Question

 We often see the sphere of business activity in any given industry captured in a sports analogy by referring to it as a “ playing field”.
-In many ways, it is an apt characterization given the similarity of the various drivers, such as plans, competition and rules.
+In many ways, it is an apt characterization given the similarity of the various drivers, such as plans, competition, and rules.

 What continually challenges business owners, however, is the seemingly endless cascade of regulations in which businesses are awash these days.
 And since you wouldn’t see the goalposts moving during a football game, this is where the analogy ends.